gutierrezps/huaweicloud-cce-kubernetes-katas/intro.md

 The application consists of three components, frontend, backend and a database.

 The frontend and backend are small python flask webservers that listen for HTTP requests.
 For persistent storage, a postgresql database is used.

 ## Learning Goals

-- Use the Kubernetes command line interface (CLI) `kubectl`.
+- Use the Kubernetes command line interface (CLI) `kubectl`;
-- Familiarize yourself with the quotes application.
+- Familiarize yourself with the quotes application;
 - Access the application from outside the cluster through a service.

 ## Introduction

 In Kubernetes, we run containers, but we don't manage containers directly.
 Containers are instead placed inside `pods`.
 A `pod` _contains_ containers.

 Pods in turn are managed by controllers, the most common one is called a `deployment`.

 And in order to make the application accessible from the outside, we use a `service`.
 Don't worry if you feel a bit overwhelmed, we will go through them in detail later in the course.

 Kubernetes resources are declared in what is called `manifests` which use a markup language called `yaml` to express the desired state of resources.

 ### Imperative vs Declarative

 You can use the Kubernetes CLI to create, delete and modify resources in two ways - imperatively and declaratively.

 Imperatively means that you are actively _creating, deleting and modifying_ resources.
 And if for example you run a create command twice, you will end up with one resource and a "fail to create" error message, because it is already created.

-Declaratively means that you _declare what you want,_ and _not how_ Kubernetes should do it.
+Declaratively means that you _declare what you want,_ and _not how_ Kubernetes
+should do it.
 If you run the same command twice, you will end up with just one resources.
 This is because Kubernetes will fulfill your desired state, and if it already exists, it will not create it again.

 Doing things **imperatively** is fine for _hacking_ on things, but most of the time we want to work with Kubernetes **declaratively**.

 Therefore we much prefer to do things **declaratively**.
 Declaratively means that we _declare what we want,_ and _not how_ Kubernetes should do it.

 This declaration is what we call our `desired state`.